Notable People

 Nathan was never merely offering efficient home-kitchen instruction.
 She traveled, interviewed, cross-checked family lore, and wrote the story around the food as carefully as the food itself.
 That is why readers trusted her.
 She was not selling a fantasy of authenticity.
 She was reporting culture through meals.

 This seems obvious now because the food world has absorbed many of her assumptions.
 At the time, it was less obvious.
 Before hummus and shakshuka were standard grocery and brunch fare in the United States, Nathan was already teaching readers that Jewish cuisine was diasporic, regional, and unstable in the best way.
-There was no one "real" Jewish food, only a family of traditions shaped by movement and contact.
+There was no single authentic Jewish food, only a family of traditions shaped by movement and contact.

 Her authority came from reporting, not restaurant fame